 The Kindergarten teachers promote self-discovery and self-awareness.
 A community where every student is experimenting, taking risks, and learning.
 As well as:

-Foster independence and help children to gain and use skills necessary for working in small groups as well as the class.
+Foster independence and help children gain and use skills necessary for working in small groups and as a whole class.

-Kindergarten curriculum is designed to address all areas of development (social, emotional, physical and intellectual) and to meet needs of a diverse group of learners.
-Throughout the kindergarten day, children have opportunities to explore, investigate, and predict.
-The kindergarten classroom is a safe, supportive and welcoming environment.
-It provides children with a variety of opportunities to try out new ideas and be challenged with new experiences that engage budding readers, writers, scientists, mathematicians and artists.
-Teachers help children to be empowered, to feel valued, to be listened to, to be competent and successful in school, providing active, engaged learners.
+The Kindergarten curriculum is designed to address all areas of development (social, emotional, physical, and intellectual) and to meet the needs of a diverse group of learners.
+Throughout the Kindergarten day, children have opportunities to explore, investigate, and predict.
+The Kindergarten classroom is a safe, supportive, and welcoming environment.
+It provides children with a variety of opportunities to try out new ideas and be challenged with new experiences that engage budding readers, writers, scientists, mathematicians, and artists.
+Teachers help children to feel empowered, valued, and listened to, and to be competent and successful in school as active, engaged learners.